FAQ: Frequently Asked Questions

 "Who needs to obtain workers’ compensation coverage?”

 All businesses (except construction) with 4 or more employees, full-time or part-time.
-[Corporate officers count as employees unless the officer has applied for and been issued an exemption.]
+[Corporate officers count as employees unless the officer has been issued an exemption.]

 All construction industry businesses, unless the business owners have exemptions and there are no employees.
 The owner is included unless he/she specifically files for an exemption.
 (Please see below for more details on exemptions.)